gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

 Add-ons / extensions are no longer required, used or supported.
 However to continue to use PostgreSQL your existing database still needs a one-time manual migration to make it compatible with GoCD `20.5.0` and higher.

+### Previous commercial Business Continuity add-on users

+Please read [here](../../advanced_usage/business_continuity/upgrade_to_gocd_20.5.0.html) to determine the plan for your secondary server and database.

 ## Migration Steps

 Follow the instructions below to migrate your existing GoCD <= `20.4.0` database to a GoCD `20.5.0` (and beyond) compliant database.
 The time taken by this migration is dependent on the size of your database.
 While testing we have seen the migration taking from a few minutes to **more than an hour** based on the size of the database.
 Please test on a backup of your GoCD server to understand the time taken for your particular database.